-This pandemic is not different.
-Several positive changes on various aspects of life are already being generated out of humans’ attempts to survive the fatal microscopic virus.
-This article lists only a few ways, in which the COVID-19 crisis positively changed the long-standing dynamics of political power, governance and socio-political interactions in the countries of the Middle East and North Africa (MENA) region.
+This pandemic is no different.
+Several positive changes in various aspects of life are already being generated out of humans’ attempts to survive the fatal microscopic virus.
+This article lists only a few ways, in which the COVID-19 crisis positively changed the long-standing dynamics of political power, governance, and socio-political interactions in the countries of the Middle East and North Africa (MENA) region.

 However, in the process of governments combating the virus, the relationship between the citizen and the state, in MENA countries, has been redefined, in a way that may positively affect the political future of the MENA region, if not the whole world.
 Here is how:

-First: Citizens are becoming more active in fulfilling the vacuum in government provided services, rather than complaining or government failure of just waiting for the government to reform its bureaus.
+First: Citizens are becoming more active in filling the vacuum in government-provided services, rather than complaining or government failure by just waiting for the government to reform its bureaus.

 Second: Civil society organizations are becoming more engaged with grass-roots citizens on issues that are immediately relevant to improving the quality of their lives, like economic reform and health care.
 Before, civil society organizations, especially in Arab Spring countries, were mostly focused on political rights and civil freedoms.
-As a result, they were seen by governments as an upsetting groups of covert politicians, and by grass-roots citizens as the detached elite.
-The newly expanding role of the civil society, after the pandemic, helped change this image.
-At least, it put civil society organizations under a new light in the eyes of the government, which started to see them as essential partners, rather than trouble-making group of activists.
+As a result, they were seen by governments as an upsetting group of covert politicians, and by grass-roots citizens as the detached elite.
+The newly expanding role of civil society, after the pandemic, helped change this image.
+At least, it put civil society organizations in a new light in the eyes of the government, which started to see them as essential partners, rather than trouble-making groups of activists.

-Fifth: The Coronavirus pandemic helped with upgrading government’s capacity in terms with using information technology.
+Fifth: The Coronavirus pandemic helped with upgrading the government’s capacity in terms of using information technology.
 The pandemic accelerated the pace of technological transformation of public services and educational institutions.
-In Egypt, for example, we witnessed a technological revolution in both education and judicial sectors.
+In Egypt, for example, we witnessed a technological revolution in both the education and judicial sectors.
 Also, the information technology tools were heavily used by candidates for parliamentary elections to manage their electoral campaigns and reach out to their potential voters.
-This indirectly participated in limiting the corrupt practices that usually take place during pre-election public gatherings to influence the voters.
+This indirectly contributed to limiting the corrupt practices that usually take place during pre-election public gatherings to influence the voters.

 Also, read it on The Levant